uc9089/DistanceDisplay/README.md

 # DistanceDisplay
 A visual indicator for distance for Turtle WoW

 Displays a distance indicator.
-It will be green for 30 yards or less, and red for greater than 30 yards.
+The indicator color is changed according to range between you and your target.
+For Line of Sight, the range text is displayed red if your target is LoS.

 **IMPORTANT:** This addon uses UNITXP_SP3.
 Without this client mod, it will NOT work.